Suze Orman and Dave Ramsey: Let’s debate!

-A Bank On Yourself policy, however, incorporates a special rider or option that puts the growth of your money in the policy on legal steroids, so you have significantly more equity, especially in the early years of the policy.
-This allows you to use it as a financial management tool from Day One.
+A Bank On Yourself-type policy, however, incorporates a special – and little-known – rider or option that turbo-charges the growth of your money in the policy so you have up to 40 times more cash value, especially in the early years of the policy.
+This allows you to use it as a powerful financial management tool from Day One.

 Don’t take our word for it – here’s a statement from a Bank On Yourself-designed dividend-paying whole life policy, at the end of just one year.

-Most financial experts, including Suze and Dave, write about policies where your death benefit stays level for the life of the policy.
+Key Difference #2: Most financial experts, including Suze and Dave, talk about policies where your death benefit stays level for the life of the policy.

 Please note that this statement is from a policy I started before I learned about Bank On Yourself, and it has grown much more slowly than a policy designed to maximize the power of the Bank On Yourself concept.